 Diversity and Inclusion council

-In 2009, the Diversity and Inclusion Council was formed by Chief Diversity Officer Elizabeth Thornton and President Emeritus Schlesinger with the notion that instead of having one small task force, or one person or department tasked with the job of “diversity”, we should engage the entire community in the mission of diversity and inclusion.
+In 2009, the Diversity and Inclusion Council was formed by former Chief Diversity Officer Elizabeth Thornton and President Emeritus Schlesinger with the notion that instead of having one small task force, or one person or department tasked with the job of “diversity”, we should engage the entire community in the mission of diversity and inclusion.
 The strategy is to have the mission permeate the entire Babson community and embed principles of inclusiveness into internal operating processes such as faculty and staff recruiting, student affairs, the curriculum and the classroom.
 The Council was first announced in a theatrical event where students, faculty and staff created improvised skits to challenge the Babson community in a discussion regarding diversity and inclusion.

 In Fall 2010, the Council co-sponsored the first fall kick-off event with eight different student groups, institutes and centers from all over campus.
 We wanted to truly show the power of collaboration for diversity initiatives.
 With our corporate partner; Liberty Mutual, the Council invited Spike Lee to visit our campus to engage in the “Spike Lee Business Challenge”.
 Spike Lee challenged the Babson students with two challenges related to the film making industry and students competed for the chance to present their solutions.
 View our photos on Flickr with for